-‘Bernie or bust’ army seems to be out of Sanders’ control
+‘Bernie or bust’ army out of Sanders’ control

 Philadelphia — Bernie Sanders’ plea to his passionate army of supporters Monday that they back Hillary Clinton fell largely on angry, nothing-doing ears.

 The room at the Democratic National Convention filled with about 1,600 Bernie-crats to hear him address his followers exploded into with a loud series of boos at the mention of the party’s presumptive nominee’s name.

 “His whole thing was, ‘Hey, we’re keeping the revolution going.
 We didn’t get what we wanted, but by golly, we’re not losing this movement,’ ” said Selina Vickers, 50, a Sanders delegate from West Virginia.
 “And then he did say, ‘We’ve got to get behind Hillary,’ and everybody booed.
 They just kept booing.”

 He tried to soothe them, told them they had made history, but stopping Republican nominee Donald Trump was the bigger issue.

 “We have got to elect Hillary Clinton and Tim Kaine,” he said.
 “Brothers and sisters, this is the real world that we live in. ...
 Trump has made bigotry and hatred the cornerstone of his campaign.”

 It became clear, however, that while his supporters adore the independent senator from Vermont, he’s no longer their political Pied Piper.

 “Everybody loves Bernie and what he stands for,” said Nkume Sobe, a 29-year-old Sanders delegate from Miami.
 “This isn’t about one person.
 It’s about principle; it’s about justice; it’s about equality.”